Code-Institute-Submissions/cmd-source-MS3-Dishes_OctResub/README.md

 ![Homepage](static/img/search.JPG)

 #### Design
+The overall design for this website is simple but effective for the websites goals.
+The homepage instantly highlights a weclome message to a new user to join or for existing users to log in.
+Underneath that there is a carousel which slowly rotates through the brand of cooking utensils, upon clicking on an image the user is redirected to the utensils page which has greater information.

+If the user wants to access the library of dishes to make they need to either log in or register.
+Once they do this they will get access to their profile, the sites recipies from other users and they will be able to add/update/delete their own recipes and dishes on the website.

+Throughout the website each form/table or center piece for that page is highlighted by a card panal which focuses the users attention.
+This provides for a good contrast between the background image and for a better user experience.

 #### Styling

+The default font from materialize was kept as it seemed to provide a very easy to read style. -apple-system,BlinkMacSystemFont

 #### Images

+The background image was selected as it gave a perfect first impression for when a user first lands.
+It is instantly clear at first glance that this is a cooking related website.

+The 3 previous user review images were also selected to give a great first impression, they show the wholesome dishes that have been created in the past from other users.

+The other images are the utensils.
+These were all selected to give a very clean and professional look.
+Thus promoting the brand Cookbook for the websites owners.

 ## Features
 - Navbar at the top of each page which collapses into a side-nav provides easy navigation around the site.